-- Press the ENTER button to continue.

-- Verify the ignition is ON. - Check the cable connections at the Diagnostic Tool and at the vehicle's DLC. - Turn the ignition OFF, wait 10-12 seconds, then turn back ON to reset the computer. - Press the ENTER ⊕ button and repeat step 3 as necessary. - If the Diagnostic Tool fails to link with the vehicle's computer after three attempts, the "Contact Technical Support" screen displays.
-Press the M button to return to the Main Menu.
-Contact Technical Support for further assistance. - If the Diagnostic Tool was able to link to the vehicle successfully, the Diagnostic Tool displays the retrieved DTCs. - The Diagnostic Tool will display a code only of codes are present in the vehicle's computer memory.
+- Press the ENTER button to continue. - Highlight Read DTCs and press the ENTER ← button. - When the Diagnostic Tool is in the process of retrieving codes, a "One moment please..." message shows on the Diagnostic Tool's display. - If the Diagnostic Tool fails to link to the vehicle's computer, a "Vehicle is not responding" message shows on the Diagnostic Tool's display.
+Do the following: - Verify the ignition is ON. - Check the cable connections at the Diagnostic Tool and at the vehicle's DLC. - Turn the ignition OFF, wait 10-12 seconds, then turn back ON to reset the computer. - Press the POWER/LINK ◆ button and repeat step 3 as necessary. - If the Diagnostic Tool was able to link to the vehicle successfully, the Diagnostic Tool displays the retrieved DTCs. - The Diagnostic Tool will display a code only of codes are present in the vehicle's computer memory.
 If no codes are present, a "No DTC's are presently stored in the vehicle's computer" is displayed. - If more than one code was retrieved, press the DTC button, as necessary, to display additional codes one at a time.